saulrichardson/solstice/data/cache/Treanor_et_al.__2011_/extracted/document.md

  [1,2].
 Expression of proteins in insect cells using recombinant bac-

-simila
-FluBlo
-62.6%)
-deﬁnit
-Conclu
-conﬁrm
+simil
+FluB
+62.6%
+deﬁn
+Conc
+conﬁ

 ### uring
  the  2007–2008

-p
-gg
-(
-)
-uBlok®).
-thods:
- Healthy
- adult  subjects
- at 24  centers
- across
- the  US
- were  randomly
- assigned
+s
+tates
- to  receive  a single
+a
-ction
- of saline  placebo
- (2304  subjects),
- or trivalent
- FluBlok
- containing
- 45  mcg  of  each
- rHA0  component
-44
- subjects).
- Serum  samples
- for  assessment
- of  immune
- responses
- by  hemagglutination-inhibition

  b  s  t  r  a  c  t
-kground:
+Background:
  Development
  of inﬂuenza
  vaccines
- that  do  not  use  embryonated eggs  as  the substrate for cine production is  a high  priority.
+ that  do  not  use  embryonated eggs  as  the substrate for vaccine production is  a high  priority.
  We  conducted